lextoumbourou/notes/ud359-intro-to-data-science/final_project/final_project.md

 ## Conclusion

-Based on the tools available to us, we can infer that rain doesn't have a statistical correlation with ridership on the MTA subway system.
+Based on the tools available to us, we can infer that rain does have a statistical correlation with ridership on the MTA subway system.
 With that said, one would expect with more data we could get closer to a more definitive answer.
 Using Gradient Descent, we can predict ridership using input variables relating to the weather, providing us with a moderately accurate prediction model.
 Lastly, with a larger data size, map reduce techniques could help us scale out our processing to help answer additional questions about the data.